cnrosu/AutoHelpDesk/README.md

 ## Services & Events Heuristics
 - **Services** – Issues adopt the per-service severity computed earlier (e.g., medium/high/critical for critical service failures) and explicitly raise high severity when legacy essentials like Dhcp or WinDefend are stopped.
 - **Events** – Adds informational issues for logs showing five or more errors and low-severity issues for logs with at least ten warnings in the sampled data.
+- **Events/Authentication** – Flags medium severity when Security 4740 lockouts align with two or more prior 4625 failures from the same remote host within seven days (downgrades to low when the source matches the local device) and redacts user/host evidence.
 - **Printing** – Flags high severity when the Spooler service is stopped/disabled or when print hosts are unreachable, raises medium/high issues for offline queues and long-running jobs, warns on WSD ports, SNMP "public" communities, and legacy drivers, enforces Point-and-Print hardening posture, surfaces PrintService event storms and recurring driver crashes, and records GOOD findings for healthy spooler state, reachable printer ports, packaged drivers, and quiet event logs.

 ## Hardware Heuristics